Encounter the incredible geological treasures of the American Southwest

 Kirt Kempter is a field geologist and teacher based in Santa Fe, New Mexico.
 A Fulbright Fellow, Kirt has led many geologic expeditions to Bryce, Zion, and Grand Canyon National Parks, and has published numerous maps and articles on the geology of the American Southwest.
 He has conducted fieldwork on a National Geographic-funded project, as well as studies of plate tectonics and volcanism around the world, including Iceland, Costa Rica, and Mexico.
 He received his Ph.D. in geology from the University of Texas.

 Price is per person, double occupancy.
 Price does not include a 6.25% Utah state sales tax.
 For a single room, add $800.
-Airfare from/to your home city and trip leader gratuity are not included in the expedition cost.
+Airfare from/to your home city is not included in the expedition cost.

 What To Expect